kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 ### CINEMA 1 / CINEMA 2 / CINEMA 3

 KAT: As far as all the cinema tracks, idk Spanish that well bro.
 But I can say, that I do appreciate this storytelling aspect that BH has sandwiched in every SATURATION album.
+I think I'mma let Jeremy do the analysis on this one.

-JEREMY:
+JEREMY: These interludes are mostly spoken word, but there is some beautiful orchestral music in the background.
+Unfortunately, my high school Spanish did not prepare me well enough to understand most of what Robert had to say, but I did look at the translations put together by the Rap Genius community.
+In the first CINEMA, Robert reflects on the fun he's had living with the band and how he misses his family.
+CINEMA 2 is more about his reclusive tendencies.
+The music in this one reminds me of the intro to Demon Days by the Gorillaz in many ways.
+Finally, there's CINEMA 3, a prayer to God asking for hope and guidance.
+I found it really touching, even though I'm not a religious person.
+I'm not sure if these do much for me by themselves, but they certainly add a lot of character to the album.
+There also seems to be a progression to the interludes throughout the trilogy.
+In SATURATION they were labeled skits, then scenes in SATURATION II, and now cinemas.
+Perhaps an indication of the band's intentions.

 ### STUPID

 KAT: You're gonna have the chorus stuck in your head, plain and simple.
 This song also reminds me of FAKE from SATURATION.

-JEREMY: Brockhampton continues to impress with their level of production.
-This bangs so hard I get stank face everytime I hear it.
-Definitely the catchiest hook on the album.
+JEREMY: Brockhampton continue to impress with their level of production.
+The instrumental is simply intoxicating.
+Merlyn's entrance is massive and grimy in all the right ways.
+I still get a stupid grin on my face everytime the beat drops.
+This definitely has the catchiest hook on the album.
+It's an impossible task not to sing along with it.

 ### BLEACH

 KAT: This song is disorienting.
 But a good disorienting.
 BH tries to counterbalance this with smooth, clean vocals in the chorus.
 Ultimately, it's a weird attempt at experimental R&amp;B?
 This song is literally just OK to me.
 Not my most favorite song of this album, but it's worth a listen.

-JEREMY: This is perhaps the most beautiful track on the album, maybe even the entire SATURATION series.
+JEREMY: TThis is perhaps the most beautiful track on the album, maybe even the entire SATURATION series.
 Ryan Beatty makes a guest appearance and delivers a very emotional chorus while the other lyrics are mostly somber and focus on remorse and missed opportunities.
-That is until yet another beat switch up takes place towards the end and the song ends on a more optimistic note.
+Reversed guitar strums play out in the background until a beat switch up takes place towards the end and the song closes on a more optimistic note.
+I can't say enough good things about this one.

 ### ALASKA